Laravel boot() vs booted(): The Ultimate Model Booting Guide

-, and even trait boots.
+Laravel is a framework that prides itself on elegance and clarity—but when it comes to model booting, many developers get confused between Laravel Eloquent: When to Use boot() vs. booted() (The Final Word), Laravel Eloquent: When to Use boot() vs. booted() (The Final Word), and even trait boots.
 If you’ve ever stared at an Eloquent model thinking, “Wait, when exactly is my event running?”, you’re in the right place.

 1. What is Model Booting in Laravel?